codefresh-io/cap-docs.codefresh.io/_docs/pipelines/shared-configuration.md

 ---
-title: "Shared configuration"
+title: "Shared configuration for piplines"
 description: "How to keep your pipelines DRY"
 group: configure-ci-cd-pipeline
 toc: true
 ---

-After creating several pipelines in Codefresh you will start to notice several common values between them.
+After creating several pipelines in Codefresh, you will start to notice several common values between them.
 Common examples are access tokens, environment URLs, configuration properties etc.

 Codefresh allows you to create those shared values in a central place and then reuse them in your pipelines avoiding the use of copy-paste.